-Business analytics (BA) tools have reached an inflection point.
-This change is driven by the need to increase the depths of functionality tools deliver without a data scientist supporting them.
-Businesses are developing advanced technologies to meet this new need, including Natural Language Processing (NLP) and Hadoop.
+The popularity of business analytics tools have reached a boiling point in recent years.
+This change is driven by the need to increase the depths of functionality these tools deliver without a data scientist supporting them.
+Businesses are developing advanced technologies to meet this new need, including natural language processing (NLP) and Hadoop.
 These advances have resulted in a new age of cutting-edge business analytics tools.

-Over 100 new business analytics tools have entered the market within the last 18 months.
-Defining which are the most cutting edge begins with a series of criteria.
-Once the criteria is created, you must progress through an assessment of each.
-These tools excel in dimensions of ease of use, intuitive navigation design and depth of integration points.
-Each has the potential to scale beyond their core functions such as data analysis.
-Business Analytical tools can provide deeper insight by adding support of advanced modeling.
+Over 100 new business analytics (BA) tools have entered the market within the last 18 months.
+Defining which are the latest and most popular cutting edge analytics begins with a series of criteria.
+Once the criteria is created, you must progress through an assessment of each tool’s features.
+These tools excel in ease of use, intuitive navigation design and depth of integration points.
+Each has the potential to scale beyond their core functions to include advanced analytics functionality.
+Business analytical tools aim to provide deeper insight by adding support of advanced modeling.

-- State-of-the-art analytics tools are being developed to provide the most powerful data analytics features to business processes.
+- State-of-the-art and popular analytics tools for business are being developed to provide the most powerful data analytics features to business processes.
 By doing so, businesses will no longer need to hire hard-to-find data scientists.

-- The amount of data being generated today with cloud-based Customer Relationship Management (CRM), Enterprise Resource Planning (ERP), Supply Chain Management (SCM) and Service Lifecycle Management (SLM) applications is accelerating.
+- The amount of data generated today with cloud-based customer relationship management (CRM), enterprise resource planning (ERP), supply chain management (SCM) and service lifecycle management (SLM) applications is accelerating.
 Business analytics tools are needed to find relationships in all forms of data, from unstructured to structured.

 - The future of business analysis tools is becoming defined by new applications that support data exploration via intuitive interfaces.
 These apps will have support for analysis workflows using something like an NLP.